 Muslim heroines are not trapped by Islamic rhetoric and are pragmatic and wear the most modern dresses including beach ware.
 It is a tribute that these girls though Muslim have defied orthodoxy.
 For this alone they deserve a pat.
 While Muslim heroines thrive in India, in Pakistan the film industry is in the doldrums . there are also severe restrictions on Muslim heroines in Pakistan and the result is that many Muslim girls from Pakistan opt for a career in Mumbai films. the dream of most actresses from Pakistan film industry is to get a chance to act in Mumbai films.
 The center of Pakistan film Industry is Lahore, but it is just a shadow and has no clientele.

 The world can take an example from Mumbai films and realize that given the necessary impetus Islam is not all that forbidding.
 Maybe it is the effect of the Hindu mind that has rubbed on these girls.
 You can't expect any Muslim actress flaunting her body in an Islamic country.
 I can only say it is a tribute to Indian secularism.

 Muslim girls also feel safer in India and the hardliners are kept in check.
 These girls deserve to be admired as they are like a beacon in a closed world of Islam.
-Perhaps this was possible only in India and in the end we must give credit to the overwhelming Hindu population that has allowed this phenomena to flower.
+Perhaps this was possible only in India and in the end, we must give credit to the overwhelming Hindu population that has allowed this phenomenon to flower.